-Per School Board Policy, Perfect Attendance is awarded to students that have been neither absent nor tardy.
+Perfect Attendance is awarded to students that have been neither absent or tardy.
 Perfect attendance will be awarded to those students who have been present in school every day, with no absences or tardies.
-To prevent parents from sending their child to school and then checking them out 30 minutes later, a student checked out prior to 10 a.m. will be considered as absent for purposes of "perfect attendance".
+If a student is not in attendance for half of the school day he/she would be considered as absent for purposes of "perfect attendance".
 If a student is checked out after 10:00 a.m. they are considered present and "perfect attendance" is not affected.
-(SDCC Policy 4.02 G)
+(SDCC Policy 4.02 G) Clay Virtual Academy students are not eligible for perfect attendance.